-A few decades ago, it was believed that becoming bilingual at a young age would confuse children and impair language development in their home language.
-Research over the years has shown quite the opposite; there are significant benefits to children learning multiple languages.
-So what is happening in the brains of these young language learners that leads to these benefits?
+In the not-so-distant past, it was believed that becoming bilingual at a young age could confuse children and even weaken development in their home language!
+Thankfully, research over the years has shown quite the opposite; there are significant benefits to children learning multiple languages.
+So, what is happening in the brains of young language learners that leads to these benefits?

 Another study that looked at neuroimages of bilingual speakers found that their posterior supramarginal gyrus, the area of the brain associated with vocabulary acquisition, had more gray matter density than monolingual speakers, signaling that the brain is growing – “bilingualism actually reshapes the brain.”
 The following image shows the gray matter density in bilingual learners.